Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner who quit the villa after just three days

 Ollie’s father is Lord of the Manor of Lanhydrock, and his household title is Viscount Clifden.
 He says, “When my father passes away or abdicates, as the eldest child, I will take on the titles and the estate.
 I’m the heir of Lanhydrock.”

-Nonetheless, there’s a number of technicalities over his inheritance, which could be unveiled right here.
+Nonetheless, there’s a couple of technicalities over his inheritance, which could be unveiled right here.

 Love Island begins on ITV2 at 9pm on Sunday 12th January and continues weeknights and Sundays.